Soham-coder/verification-blog/src/posts/blog/getting-started.md

 c = new; //create child instance p = c; //parent now contains child
-//c_temp = p; //This will fail due to static type checking at compile time
+//c_temp = p; //Static casting or copying will fail due to static type checking at compile time
-$cast(c_temp, p); //This will be success due to dynamic type checking at run time
+$cast(c_temp, p); //Dynamic casting will be a success due to dynamic type checking at run time

 p.print();//Ans- "this is child" c_temp.print();//Ans - "this is child"
 //Now p is pointing to child.
 So child function will be called because of virtual method
-//c_temp is pointing to parent which in turn points to child , so child function will be called because of virtual method end
+//c_temp is pointing to parent which in turn points to child, so child function will be called because of virtual method end